glennbech/java-snapstart-sam-loadtest/README.md

 ## What's going on?

 Since the birth of AWS lambda, "Cold starts" have been a major headache for developers.
-A lot of creative solutions try to fix this problem - where some customer invocations take significantly more time than others because the Java runtime
-environment needs to be fired up.
+A lot of creative people have tried to make creative solutions to work around this problem - The core of the problem being that some Lambda invocations take significantly more time than others because the runtime environment needs to be fired up.
+For Java, this has been especially painfull since the Java VM is on the heavy side compared to more lean languages like Go.

-Now, at Re:Invent 2022 With the release of SnapStart - the function’s initialization is done ahead of time when you publish a function version.
+At Re:Invent 2022 with the release of SnapStart a lot of this pain is taken away - the function’s initialization is done ahead of time when you publish a function version.
 Lambda takes a Firecracker microVM snapshot of the memory and disk state of the initialized execution environment, encrypts the snapshot, and caches it for low-latency access.